Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 North Texas Stats and Trends

-- The Mean Green have been underdogs by 3 points or more seven times this year and are 4-3 ATS in those contests.
+- The Mean Green have been underdogs by 3 points or more seven times this year and are 4-3 ATS in those matchups.

-- North Texas' games this year have gone over the total in four out of 11 opportunities (36.4%).
+- North Texas' games this season have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).

 - North Texas is 6-0 against the spread and 5-2 overall when the team records more than 23.8 points.